DLR-RM/stable-baselines3/docs/guide/rl_tips.md

 As some policies are stochastic by default (e.g. A2C or PPO), you should also try to set `deterministic=True` when calling the `.predict()` method, this frequently leads to better performance.
-Looking at the training curve (episode reward function of the timesteps) is a good proxy but underestimates the agent true performance.
+Looking at the training curve (episode reward as a function of timesteps) is a good proxy but underestimates the agent's true performance.

 We highly recommend reading [Empirical Design in Reinforcement Learning](https://arxiv.org/abs/2304.01315), as it provides valuable insights for best practices when running RL experiments.